MilesCranmer/PySR/README.md

             - Seems like its necessary right now.
 But still by far the slowest option.
         - [ ] Calculating the loss function - there is duplicate calculations happening.
         - [ ] Declaration of the weights array every iteration
+- [x] Explicit constant optimization on hall-of-fame
+    - Create method to find and return all constants, from left to right
+    - Create method to find and set all constants, in same order
+    - Pull up some optimization algorithm and add it.
+Keep the package small!
 - [x] Create a benchmark for speed
 - [x] Simplify subtrees with only constants beneath them.
 Or should I?
 Maybe randomly simplify sometimes?
 - [x] Record hall of fame